The Best Watercolor Supplies for Beginners

 Watercolor Paper

-While I normally suggest high-quality supplies, watercolor paper is an area where I think it’s okay to skimp as a beginner.
+While I usually suggest high-quality supplies, watercolor paper is an area where I think it’s okay to skimp as a beginner.

-If your paper costs a fortune, you’re going to be too afraid to ruin it, and you may never begin.
+If your paper costs a fortune, you’ll be too afraid to ruin it, and you may never begin.
 So I suggest buying cheaper paper until you’re better at painting.

-I really love this inexpensive pad.
-It’s cheap enough to make lots of mistakes without worrying about wasting money.
+I love this inexpensive pad.
+It’s cheap enough to make many mistakes without worrying about wasting money.
 (Blick link)

 Watercolor paper is recommended because it holds up to water without a ton of buckling.
 (Try painting on printer paper and see what happens.)